-Торіс Clinical Leadership GSP Reference Learning By the end of this stage of training, HSS Trainees will be able to critically appraise the evidence base underpinning clinical leadership p frameworks Objective and operate as a clinical leader involved in the planning, delivery and transformation of health and social care services.
-Knowledge By the end of the training period HSS Trainees will be able to: Evaluate the personal qualities required of a clinical leader and critically reflect on performance to identify his/her own personal qualities, including values, principles and assumptions developing action plans to adapt personal behaviour as necessary Critically appraise models of leadership including the shared or distributed model for organisations where tasks are more complex and highly interdependent.
+Topic Clinical Leadership GSP Reference Learning By the end of this stage of training, HSST fellows will be able to critically appraise the evidence base underpinning clinical leadership frameworks Objective and operate as a clinical leader involved in the planning, delivery and transformation of health and social care services.
+Knowledge By the end of the training period HSST fellows will be able to: Evaluate the personal qualities required of a clinical leader and critically reflect on performance to identify his/her own personal qualities, including values, principles and assumptions developing action plans to adapt personal behaviour as necessary Critically appraise models of leadership including the shared or distributed model for organisations where tasks are more complex and highly interdependent.
 Evaluate a range of tools that enable exploration of the ways in which individual behaviours impact on others.
-Evaluate a range of teedback models to obtain and respond to feedback from others.
+Evaluate a range of feedback models to obtain and respond to feedback from others.
 Review and justify the use of a range of tools and techniques for managing stress including occupational health and other support networks.
 The importance of best practice, transparency and consistency.
 Summarises the professional, legal and ethical codes of the Health and Care Professions Council and other relevant bodies.
 Evaluate a range of tools to identify personal preferences and prejudices and those within others, society and cultures.
 Evaluate the importance of working with others in teams and networks to deliver and improve services Discuss the role of team dynamics in the way a group, team or department functions.
-Evaluate a range of teamstructures and the structure, roles and responsibilities of the multidisciplinary teams within the broader health context relevant to the specialism, including other agencies and the impact of different structures on the delivery of care.
-Critically explore a range of leadership styles and approaches and identify the applicability, strengths and weakness of each to different situations and people Critically explore a range of leadership styles and approaches and identify the applicability, strengths and weakness of each to different situations and people Critically explore a range of leadership s $1.1.2 \\ 1.1.3 \\ 1.1.5 \\ 1.1.6 \\ 1.1.7 \\ 5.1.1 \\ 1.3.2 \\ 1.3.5 \\ 5.1.2 \\ 5.1.4 \\ 5.1.5 \\ 5.1.7 \\ 5.1.1 \\ 5.1.6 \\ 1.16 \\ $ Discuss business management principles: priority setting and basic understanding of how to produce a business plan.
-Identify the requirements of running a department, unit or practice relevant to the specialism.
+Evaluate a range of team structures and the structure, roles and responsibilities of the multidisciplinary teams within the broader health context relevant to the specialism, including other agencies and the impact of different structures on the delivery of care.
+Critique a range of techniques and methods that facilitate effective and empathic communication and the evidence base underpinning them Evaluate a range of models to facilitate conflict resolution Critically explore a range of leadership styles and approaches and identify the applicability, strengths and weakness of each 1.1.2 1.1.3 1.1.5 1.1.6 1.1.7 5.1.1 1.3.2 1.3.5 5.1.2 5.1.4 5.1.5 5.1.7 to different situations and people 3.
+Critically evaluate methods by which services may be planned and people and resources managed effectively Summarise the structure, financing and operation of the NHS and its constituent organisations and compare this to other systems of healthcare.
+Ethical and equality aspects relating to management and leadership e.g. approaches to use of resources/rationing: approaches to involving services users in decision making.
+Discuss business management principles: priority setting and basic understanding of how to produce a business plan.
+5.1.1 5.1.6 Identify the requirements of running a department, unit or practice relevant to the specialism.
 Justify the allocation of funding to scientific services and evaluate how clinical resources to provide high quality care should